 These are questions our visitors have asked.

-Q: What are some tips you would give to new outdoor climbers about crag etiquette?
+Q: What tips would you give new outdoor climbers about crag etiquette?

-Q: Tips you would give to someone who is stuck on their project?
+Q: What tips would you give someone stuck on their project?
 How do you stay motivated when you are stuck?

-A: Try something different or put it aside for a while and climb something else fun and come back later.
+A: Try something different or put it aside for a while, climb something else fun, and come back later.

-Check out Dave and Szu Ting wind traverse adventure.
+Check out Dave and Szu Ting's wind traverse adventure.